cajuncoding/GraphQL.RepoDB/RepoDb.SqlServer.PagingOperations/README.md

 NOTE: RepoDb has built in functionality for [`BatchQuerying`](https://repodb.net/operation/batchquery) as a paginated query feature, however, the current
-_Batch_ query API is notably less flexible than true Cursor Based pagination which provides a slice based approach that is both more flexible and (subjectively) more intuitive or at least more consistent with Linq Skip/Take paradigm.
+_Batch_ query API is notably less flexible than true Cursor Based pagination which provides a slice based approach that is both more flexible and fully compliant with (attaining aformentioned benefits) the GraphQL Relay spec for Cursor paging.

 ```csharp
 using var sqlConnection = await CreateSqlConnectionAsync().ConfigureAwait(false);